My Students’ Projects

 Chopin Bicentennial Anniversary

-Performance of the Complete Nocturnes by undergraduate and graduate students at An die Musik Live, Baltimore, Maryland, USA, and Penn State University, State College, Pennsylvania, USA.
+Performance of the Complete Nocturnes by undergraduate and graduate students at An die Musik Live in Baltimore, Maryland, USA, and at Penn State University in State College, Pennsylvania, USA.

 2009